Monitoring Cardiac Contractility

 As member of the HESI Cardiac Safety Technical Committee, we are part of the association to reduce drug-related cardiovascular side effects and have developed a new approach towards more efficient and predictable cardiotoxicity studies - the FLEXcyte Technology!

 Co-developed by innoVitro and Nanion Technologies, the FLEXcyte technology is based on a special FLX-96 well plate that contains high-precision, ultra-thin and hyperelastic silicone membranes instead of stiff plastic surfaces as basis for human iPSC-derived cardiomyocytes.
 This FLEXcyte 96 plate is analysed in the FLEXcyte 96 device that comes as an add-on system for the CardioExcyte 96, an independent bench top incubation system.
 In the FLEXcyte 96-well plate, the cells adhere as monolayers on the flexible substrates and the contractility of the synchronized cell layers is recorded.

 While being deflected by the weight of the culture medium, rhythmic contraction of the cardiomyocytes lift the membranes in the 96-well upwards.
 By measuring the changes in deflection, the mechanical stress can be calculated.

 The Data Control software fascilitates deep analysis of all relevant contractile parameters.
-An adaptive signal detection algorithm extracts the positions and values of beating events, amplitudes, rising and falling times, beat durations as well as arrhythmic events.
+An adaptive signal detection algorithm extracts the positions and values of beating events, rising and falling times, beat durations, arrhythmic events and most importantly contraction force (mN/mm2).

 This unique technology allows for recordings in an in vivo-like environment close to mechanical conditions of the heart and greatly enhances the evaluation of drug candidates in cardiac safety, tox and efficacy studies.